Arrive in Guayaquil, Ecuador

-Sail on the most in-depth itinerary possible to this archipelago rich in charismatic wildlife unafraid of you or your camera.
+Sail on the most in-depth itinerary possible around this archipelago famous for charismatic wildlife unafraid of you or your camera.
 The evolutionary story of the Galápagos Islands has been told many times but only through immersing yourself in their splendor can you truly appreciate the impressive forces that shape nature here and around the globe.
 Embark on the Samba for the most in-depth itinerary possible to explore this tropical, volcanic archipelago rich in charismatic wildlife unafraid of you or your camera.
 This very special expedition caters to photographers and wildlife enthusiasts, delivering maximum time in the field with early and late landings to take advantage of the best photographic conditions.
 With our expert resident guides, you will discover the islands’ famous reptiles, endemic land birds, breeding boobies, albatross, penguins, marine mammals, sharks, tropical fish, and much more.
 Our guides, along with the Captain and crew of the Samba, are environmentally and socially responsible and are devoted to making your journey the trip of a lifetime, whether this is your first or twenty-first time visiting The Enchanted Isles.

 • Visit 16 islands on our 15-day Galápagos voyage to experience the incredible diversity of the archipelago.

 • Snorkel in the nutrient-rich waters with sea lions, penguins, tropical fish, sharks, rays and rare coral formations.

 • Experience the quiet beauty of Giant Tortoises on Santa Cruz and Floreana islands.